 It will be with a good deal of satisfaction that I cooperate with you and any other cities of Massachusetts for the purpose of increasing the pay of those engaged in the teaching of the youth of our Commonwealth.
 It has become notorious that the pay for this most important function is much less than that which prevails in commercial life and business activities.

 Roger Ascham, the teacher to Queen Elizabeth, about 1565, in discussing this question, wrote: “And it is pity that commonly more care is had, yea and that among very wise men, to find out rather a cunning man for their horse than a cunning man for their children.
-They say nay in word, they do so in deed.
+They say nay in word, but they do so in deed.
 For to the one they will gladly give a stipend of two hundred crowns by the year and are loath to offer to the other two hundred shillings.
 God that sitteth in Heaven laugheth their choice to scorn and rewardeth their liberality as it should.
 For he suffereth them to have tame and well-ordered horses, but wild and unfortunate children, and therefore in the end they find more pleasure in their horse than comfort in their children.”

 In an address which I made at a Harvard College Commencement I undertook to direct attention to the inadequate compensation paid to our teachers, whether in the universities, public schools, or the pulpits of the land.
 It is perfectly clear that more money must be provided for these purposes, which surpass in their importance all our other public activities, both by government appropriation and by private charity.

-It is significant that the number of teachers who are in training in our normal school but has decreased in the past twelve or fifteen years from three thousand to two thousand, while the number of students in colleges and technical schools has increased.
+It is significant that the number of teachers who are in training in our normal schools has decreased in the past twelve or fifteen years from three thousand to two thousand, while the number of students in colleges and technical schools has increased.
 The people of the Commonwealth cannot support the Government unless the Government supports them.

 The condition which was described by the teacher of Queen Elizabeth, that greater compensation is paid for the unimportant things than is paid for training the intellectual abilities of our youth, might exist in the sixteenth century, but it ought not to exist in the twentieth century.